Sylius/Sylius/bundles/SyliusBloggerBundle.rst

 Usage guide
 -----------

 Set your blogger bundle as a child of SyliusBloggerBundle.
-Add following lines to `MyAppSyliusBloggerBundel.php`:
+Add following lines to `ApplicationSyliusBloggerBundel.php`:

 .. code-block:: php
     public function getParent()